jvillste/zettelkasten/low level cloud infrastructure.md

 Cloud infrastructure should be defined in a lower abstraction level than now.

-It should mean sandboxed processes that have access to cpu cores, disk space and network interfaces.
-Programs that are run in the processes should not be a concern of a cloud infrastructure.
+It should mean sandboxed processes that have access to cpu cores, memory, disk space and network interfaces.
+Programs that are run in the processes should not be a concern of the cloud infrastructure.

 **Cloud should mean a low level operating system interface for geographically distributed hardware.**